West Australian Netball League

-The West Australian Netball League, also referred to as the WA Netball League, is a state netball league featuring teams from Western Australia.
-It is organised by Netball Western Australia.
-On a national level, the league is effectively a third-level league, below Suncorp Super Netball and the Super Netball Reserves competitions.
+The West Australian Netball League, also known as the WA Netball League, is a state netball league with teams from Western Australia and organised by Netball Western Australia.
+It is a third-level league at the national level, below Suncorp Super Netball and the Super Netball Reserves.

-Over the last two decades West Australian Netball League has changed names multiple times.
-It was originally known as the Gold Netball League.
-During the later 2000s and early 2010s, it was known as the Smarter than Smoking Netball League.
-In 2019 it became known as the Gold Industry Group WANL.
-Historically, the league's most successful team has been Southside Demons.
-During the 2010s, the most successful team was West Coast Warriors.
+The league, originally known as the Gold Netball League, has undergone several other name changes; during the late 2000s and early 2010s, it was known as the Smarter than Smoking Netball League.
+The league was renamed the West Australian Netball League in 2015; four years later, it became the Gold Industry Group WANL.
+The league's most successful team overall has been the Southside Demons.
+During the 2010s, its most successful team was the West Coast Warriors.

 History

-Early seasons
+Early years

-The league was launched in 1989 as the Gold Netball League.
-It originally featured just one division.
-A reserves division was added in 1990 and an under-18 division added in 2000.
-The inaugural premiers in 1989 were Coastal Raiders.
-During the early 1990s, Perth Superdrome Bullets were the dominant team, winning four titles in a row between 1991 and 1994 and then a fifth title in 1996.
+The league began in 1989 as the Gold Netball League, with one division.
+A reserves division was added the following year, and an under-18 division in 2000.
+The first-season champions were the Coastal Raiders.
+The Perth Superdrome Bullets were the dominant team during the early 1990s, winning four consecutive titles from 1991 to 1994 and a fifth title in 1996.

 Southside Demons

-Historically, the WANL's most successful team are Demons.
-Founded in 1989 and originally based in Kenwick, Demons have played under various names.
-They won their first senior premiership in 1997 as KAE Sparks and a second in 2004 as Southside Sparks.
-In 2004 they became the first WANL team to win all three divisions.
-In 2006, after forming a partnership with Perth Football Club, they became South East Demons.
-Between 2007 and 2010, as Midland Brick Demons, they completed a four-in-a-row of senior premierships.
-As South East Demons they won a seventh and eight premiership in 2013 and 2014 respectively.
-In 2018 they adopted their current name, Southside Demons.
-Notable Demons players included Australia internationals, Caitlin Bassett and Courtney Bruce, and Jill McIntosh Medal winner, Lindal Rohde.
+The WANL's most successful team has been the Demons.
+Founded in 1989 and originally based in Kenwick, the Demons have played under several names.
+They won their first senior premiership in 1997 as KAE Sparks and their second in 2004 as the Southside Sparks.
+In 2004, they were the first WANL team to win all three divisions.
+Two years later, after forming a partnership with Perth Football Club, they became the South East Demons.
+From 2007 to 2010, as the Midland Brick Demons, they won four consecutive senior premierships.
+As the South East Demons, they won a seventh and eighth premiership in 2013 and 2014.
+In 2018, they became the Southside Demons.
+Notable Demons players included Australia internationals Caitlin Bassett and Courtney Bruce, and Jill McIntosh Medal winner Lindal Rohde.

 West Coast Warriors

-During the 2010s the most successful WANL team was West Coast Warriors.
-Like Demons, Warriors have also played under several names.
-They originally played as West Coast Warriors.
-They later became Wanneroo Warriors, Compact Warriors, West Coast Falcons and, in 2014, back to West Coast Warriors.
-They won their first senior premiership in 1998.
-With a team coached by England international, Ama Agbeze and featuring Alicia Janz, they won their second premiership in 2012 as West Coast Falcons.
-They have since won further premierships in 2016, 2017, 2019, 2020 and 2021.
-Other notable Warriors players include three time Jill McIntosh Medal winner Caitlyn Brown, two time Jill McIntosh Medal winner and Australian Diamond #189 Donnell Wallam and two time Jill McIntosh Medal winner Andrea Gilmore.
+During the 2010s, the most successful WANL team was the West Coast Warriors.
+Like the Demons, the Warriors have played under several names.
+They originally played as the West Coast Warriors before becoming the Wanneroo Warriors, the Compact Warriors, the West Coast Falcons and, in 2014, again the West Coast Warriors.
+The team won their first senior premiership in 1998.
+Coached by England international Ama Agbeze and featuring Alicia Janz, they won their second premiership in 2012 as the West Coast Falcons.
+The team won additional premierships in 2016, 2017, 2019, 2020 and 2021.
+Other notable Warriors players include three-time Jill McIntosh Medal winner Caitlyn Brown, two-time Jill McIntosh Medal winner and Australian Diamond #189 Donnell Wallam, and two-time Jill McIntosh Medal winner Andrea Gilmore.